 1. Verify the doctor’s qualifications

 In Korea, only doctors who have obtained a license as a dermatology specialist are qualified to perform injectable and laser treatments.
 Some “consultants” at clinics may wear white coats, but they are not doctors.
-Be sure to confirm that the treatment is conducted by a doctor personally, rather than by a nurse.
+Be sure to confirm that the treatment is performed by a doctor personally, rather than by a nurse.

 3. Whether they offer specialized services for foreigners